-Students applying will be assessed using a non-verbal reasoning test, which is externally marked and will be placed into ability bands.
-The intake will be in direct proportion to the range of applicants.
+Students applying will be assessed using a non-verbal reasoning test which is externally marked and will be placed into one of nine ability bands.
+The intake will be in direct proportion to the profile of applicants.

-Where the number of applications for admission is greater than the published admissions number, applications will be considered against the criteria set out below.
-After the admission of students with Education Health & Care Plans where the Macmillan Academy is named on the plan, the criteria will be applied in the following order.
+Where the number of applications for admission is greater than the published admissions number, applications will be considered against the order of criteria set out below.
+After the admission of students with Educational Health Care Plans where Macmillan Academy is named on the plan, the criteria will be applied in the following order.